t3rn/t3rn/docs/main/docs/components/sfx-overview.md

 ```

 #### target:
-`target` describes the destination consensus system the Sideeffect should be executed on.
+`target` describes the destination consensus system the Side Effect should be executed on.

 #### max_reward
 `max_reward` sets the reward for the Executor in `TRN`.